mjaganm/CosmosDirectMode/README.md

 Ex: http://localhost:8080/isalive  => https://localhost:8080/isalive and failure

-Mitigation: Use "Edge" or other browser that does not have this default behavior for testing
+Mitigation: Use "Edge" or other browser that does not have this default behavior for testing.
+Applications that are using http protocol are able to successfully connect.